 - Royalty at 7% of turnover with effect from 1 January 2012 to September 30, 2014.
 With effect from 1 January 2014, the royatly was no longe deductable for the purposes of calculating profit that is chargeable to Zimbabwean Income Tax.
 Wwith effect from 1 October 2014, the royalty rate was reduced from 7% to 5%.

 - Exemptions on customs duty and import taxes on capital items during exploration and development phases

 - Withholding tax on dividend payments to non-Zimbabweans and on services provided by foreign suppliers at a rate of 5% to 15% depending on the location of the payee.

-The Indigenisation and Economic Empowerment Act (“The Act”), which was enacted in 2007 requires that 51% of the equity of all commercial enterprises in Zimbabwe must be owned by Indigenous Zimbabweans.
+Under the National Indigenisation and Economic Empowerment Act of 2007, 51% of the equity of all commercial enterprises in Zimbabwe was required to be owned by Indigenous Zimbabweans.

 - 16% was sold to the National Indigenisation and Economic Empowerment Fund;

-- 10% was sold to a Management and Employee Trust for the benefit of the present and future managers and employees of Blanket;
+- 10% was sold to Blanket Employee Trust Services (Private) Limited, for the benefit of the present and future managers and employees of Blanket;

 - 15% was sold to identified Indigenous Zimbabweans; and